7 Essential UI Elements for Social Websites

 Tumblr does its best to send out alerts via text posts regarding site updates.

-These updates are not always welcomed with open arms, but Tumblr's communicate with its user base ensures that the website's audience is prepared for the change.
+These updates are not always welcomed with open arms, but Tumblr's communication with its user base ensures that the website's audience is prepared for the change.

 Likewise, a user interface may need to take on more abilities as its audience grows.